ArenKDesai/Aren-s-Notes/graphics aliasing.md

 Since we've decided our pixels are singular points, there's a problem.
 Smaller pictures that cover a finite amount of pixels can be abstracted too much.
 For example, a circle and a triangle that both cover one pixel --- the same pixel --- will appear to be the same thing.
 This is the cause of **jaggies**, or jagged edges from a continuous object.
 For example, a line may turn into a staircase-looking set of squares.
-This is also the cause of **crawlies**, or the movement of those jaggies
+This is also the cause of **crawlies**, or the movement of those jaggies when the object or camera moves.